I remember the day hearing about Greek Yogurt for the first time!

 These were so YUMMY, EASY, FAST, and delicious to me!
 It cemented this lifestyle for me as being so delightful that I could be satisfied forever!

 Fast forward to being ten years older and eating healthy for so long, my taste buds and health goals have changed, so I don't eat much dairy anymore at all besides the cultured dairy of Greek yogurt and kefir.
+I needed a lesson on how to buy healthy yogurt, so I decided to tell you everything you need to know about it!

 What is Greek Yogurt?